YouTube and HTML videos do not autoplay

 YouTube videos cannot autoplay on mobile devices (This is correct for background YouTube videos)

-Please note that if you don’t publish the video on YouTube, the video will not be displayed in the page editor.
+Please note that if you don’t publish the YouTube video, in the page editor, the video will not be displayed.

-• Video format can also be a problem.
-Please keep in mind that only MP4, WebM, and Ogg video formats are supported
+• Many videos have format errors.
+MP4, WebM, and Ogg video formats are supported

 • You can show the Image Cover when the video does not autoplay on mobile, this affects positively on customer experience.